Larouyan/larouyan.github.io/docs/index.md

 Also, analyzing the reviews and performing a sentiment analysis taught us that experts' reviews are significantly less positive than casual ones.
 Then why should the breweries trust the experts while their perceptions seem to differentiate from the average consumer.
 It could seem paradoxical if the brewery wants to maximize its sales.

+So far, it has been observed that experts tend to be stricter and more demanding in their ratings, which can clearly be explained by a certain professionalism and a palate that is more sensitive to the nuances of different beer tastes.
+Indeed, experts are accustomed to rating all types of beers, of different styles, and especially beers that are not necessarily well-known, thus contributing to having a potentially greater impact on the success of new blockbusters.
+So, when analyzing the opening of the brewery, there is a desire to take into account these sometimes slightly harsher and negative opinions, but which, in the long term, can certainly show all their advantages.
+However, let's not forget that every expert was once a beginner and had to start at the very bottom of the ladder.
+That's why, when all is said and done, the question arises as to whether there aren't a few similarities in spite of everything.

+## So different but so similar ?

+If we take a closer look at the different beers evaluated by experts and non-experts, we can still see some similarities.
+In fact, if we look at their distribution, we can see that despite the small bias still present between experts and non-experts, we can observe a certain similarity in the shape of the distributions.
+Admittedly, if we consider the number of ratings, these numbers are incomparable, but the distribution according to the years or the distribution according to the styles is quite similar for our two categories in their respective scales.

+Let's just take the Pale Ale style as an example, which is one of the beers with a very low average rating.
+You had expect a very low score from most people, but a slight difference from the experts because of their experience and habits.
+However, over the years, it's always a style of beer that fails to convince either experts or non-experts in any significant way.
+In contrast, if we take the Witbier style as an example, we can see that the difference between the average score given by experts and non-experts remains very similar over the years.
+This trend is discernible for most of our styles, as well as for certain specific beers and their average rating.

+In the end, therefore, experts are different, but their tendencies are similar to that of non-experts.
+These observations are backed up by various interactive graphs, which clearly show this trend.

+But why should one really care about the experts if they follow much the same trend as most people who pass judgment on beers?
+Sure, they're tougher, but do they really add value to the analysis?
+Let's take a look at the quality of their reviews to find out.

 # Strong or fruity words ?

 In our exploration of beer reviews, nuanced results emerge as we focus on the distinctiveness and commonality in textual reviews among experts.
 The divergence in linguistic patterns is apparent, revealing a spectrum that spans from the intricately detailed lexicon of experts to the more commonplace expressions used by non-experts.